Why MSF Had To Stop Offering Mental Health Care To Refugees In Nauru

 Eleven months ago, MSF (the acronym for Doctors Without Borders' French name) began providing free mental health care on Nauru.
 Despite MSF's efforts the mental health situation among asylum seekers and refugees on the island has reached a "critical level," said McPhun.
 At least 78 MSF patients on Nauru have had suicidal thoughts or attempted suicide since the group began offering treatment, he said.

-The dispute surfaced on October 5 when the government of Nauru told MSF their care was "no longer required" and asked its team of health workers to cease providing psychological and psychiatric services within 24 hours.
+The dispute surfaced on October 5 when the government of Nauru told MSF their care was "no longer required" and asked its team of seven health workers to cease providing psychological and psychiatric services within 24 hours.

 Nauru said that care is being provided by the 65 health professionals, including 33 mental health professionals, contracted by the Australian government to work with the asylum seekers and refugees on the island.